jabirali/tmux-powertab/README.md

 you can just set colors for 'foreground', 'background', 'statusline', and 'unfocustab_bg'.
 The rest of the colors will default to be the same as one of the ones you've set.

+To add the powerline tab edges as shown in the picture, add this to your `tmux.conf`:

+    set -g @soltab-powerline 'on'

+Without this option, the tabs will have squared corners

 To install this plugin with [`tpm`][1], add this to your `tmux.conf`:

 	set -g @plugin 'jabirali/tmux-soltab'